 Most CT scans take 10-20 minutes to complete, though preparation and positioning may extend the overall appointment time to 30-45 minutes.
 The procedure is painless, though you may feel a warm sensation or metallic taste if contrast is used.

 Following your CT scan, you can return to normal activities immediately.
-If contrast was used, drinking plenty of fluids helps eliminate it from your system.
-In rare cases where sedation was required, you'll need someone to drive you home.
+If contrast was used the radiographer will provide you will an aftercare leaflet and drinking plenty of fluids helps eliminate it from your system.

-For urgent cases, preliminary results may be available the same day.
-Complete reports are typically available within 24-48 hours, and our team will ensure these are promptly shared with your referring doctor.
+Complete reports are typically available within 48 hours, and our team will ensure these are promptly shared with your referring doctor.

 Recovery from a CT scan is typically immediate and straightforward.
 We ask you to stay hydrated if contrast was used, to help flush it through your system and to watch for any delayed reactions.